ashish1dadhich412/ashish1dadhich412/README.md

 # Ashish Dadhich

-## SDET/QA Professional
+## Web Developer Professional

-Dynamic SDET/QA professional skilled in Python, Java, and testing frameworks like Cypress and Selenium.
+Dynamic Web Developer professional skilled in Python, Java, and testing frameworks like Cypress and Selenium.
 Experienced in designing and executing test scenarios to identify and resolve algorithmic and logic errors, ensuring software quality and reliability.
 I have a strong problem-solving mindset and a quick adaptability to new technologies, including Generative AI.

 ---